 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'In which cases is assisted hatching recommended?', 'What methods are used in assisted hatching?', 'What is Assisted Hatching?', 'Is it recommended to do assisted hatching on frozen embryos?' and 'Is assisted hatching recommended for the aspiration of fragments?'.
+FAQs from users: 'In which cases is assisted hatching recommended?', 'What methods are used in assisted hatching?', 'What is Assisted Hatching?', 'Is it recommended to do assisted hatching on frozen embryos?', 'Is assisted hatching recommended for the aspiration of fragments?' and 'Does assisted hatching improve embryo implantation?'.